Putin, Biden begin high-stakes phone call on Ukraine crisis

 Biden has bolstered the U.S. military presence in Europe as reassurance to allies on NATO’s eastern flank.
 The 3,000 additional soldiers ordered to Poland come on top of 1,700 who are on their way there.
 The U.S. Army also is shifting 1,000 soldiers from Germany to Romania, which like Poland shares a border with Ukraine.

-Russia is demanding that the West keep Ukraine and other former Soviet countries out of NATO.
+Russia is demanding that the West keep former Soviet countries out of NATO.
 It also wants NATO to refrain from deploying weapons near its border and to roll back alliance forces from Eastern Europe — demands flatly rejected by the West.

 Russia and Ukraine have been locked in a bitter conflict since 2014, when Ukraine’s Kremlin-friendly leader was driven from office by a popular uprising.
 Moscow responded by annexing the Crimean Peninsula and then backing a separatist insurgency in eastern Ukraine, where fighting has killed over 14,000 people.